Flexible Qualification Guidelines

-Unlike traditional mortgages, FHA Loans allow 100% gift funds for your down payment and closing costs – and down payment assistance programs are available
+Unlike traditional mortgages, FHA Loans allow 100% gift funds for your down payment and closing costs.

-With a traditional mortgage, you need a traditional down payment of as much as 20%.
-You can qualify for an FHA Loan with a down payment as low as 3.5%.
+With an FHA Loan, you can qualify with a down payment as low as 3.5%.

-To qualify for an FHA loan, you will need proof of employment, a FICO score of 500 or higher, a down payment of at least 3.5%, and a debt-to-income ratio of less than 43%.
+To qualify for an FHA loan, you will need a steady income, proof of employment, a FICO score of 580 or higher and a down payment of at least 3.5%.
 You’ll also be required to purchase mortgage insurance.

 A down payment is an up front payment towards the cost of a home.
 Typically, the more you're able to put down, the lower your interest rate and monthly payment.